alaffin12/stackedit/Caught by Stradh.md

 #### What's Really Going On Here
 The Amber Temple in Barovia is the physical manifestation of the metaphysical concept - the essence of the Demiplanes of Dread themselves.
 In truth there is an equivalent of the Amber Temple in every one of the domains of Ravenloft - one for every Dread Lord, built upon a foundation of the fears, regrets, obsessions and the nature of their prison made manifest.

-The Dark Powers are not gods, not truly, but they are ideas with so much metaphysical weight
+The Dark Powers are not gods - not truly.
+They are ideas with so much metaphysical weight that they manifest their existence as a nominal power.
+Unlike other beings in the cosmos they

 ## Food and Drink in Barovia
 ### Foods in Barovia